Al-Ikhlas

 Al-Ikhlas is not merely the name of this surah but also the title of its contents, for it deals exclusively with Tawhid.
-The other surahs of the Quran generally have been designated after a word occurring in them, but in this surah the word Ikhlas has occurred nowhere.
+The other surahs of the Quran generally have been designated after a word occurring in them, but in this surah the word Ikhlaṣ has occurred nowhere.
 It has been given this name in view of its meaning and subject matter.